ben-howard/Planner-PowerBI-with-PowerAutomate/README.md

 | Planner Connection |
 | Office 365 Groups Connection |

+If you cannot see a relevant connection, then open the Data > Connections tab, and click the button to add a new connection at the top of the page.

 If get the following error when you import the flow then you have more configuration to perform.